 Health and wellness

-All Canadian students are charged a fee for the Students’ Council Health & Dental Plan.
-This plan does not include international students.
+All full time DC and graduate students are charged an annual for the Health & Dental Plan, administered by the CMCC Students' Council.
+Students registered on a study permit (international students) are also required to purchase a supplemental extended travel plan that helps to ensure the provision of health care services.
 The Plan provides coverage for 12 months, from September 1 through August 31.
-If a student is already covered by an equivalent extended health and dental plan, he or she may opt out of the Plan, online, during the Change-of-Coverage Period (typically within the first 3 weeks of classes).
-The Plan also provides the option to enroll a spouse and/or dependants by paying an additional fee.
-For more information, call 1 877 795 4422, visit ihaveaplan.ca, or see your Students' Council representative.
+If a Canadian student is already covered by an equivalent extended health and dental plan, he or she may opt out of the Planonline, during the Change-of-Coverage Period (typically within the first 3 weeks of classes).
+International students are not permitted to opt-out of insurance coverage.
+The Plan also provides the options for students to select types of coverage (ie. health, dental, travel) and to enroll a spouse and/or dependants by paying an additional fee.
+Furthermore, the plan is renewable for students for one year post-graduation.
+For more information, call 1 877 795 4422, visit ihaveaplan.ca for the Canadian Memorial Chiropractic College terms of coverage.

 CMCC Clinics offer free chiropractic services to students, faculty and staff.
 Orthotic services are also available.
 The largest of our clinics is the Campus Clinic.

 Complementary and Alternative Medicine

 CMCC offers the services of a registered massage therapist and an acupuncture provider to students, faculty, and staff.
 Appointments can be made by calling 416 482 2546.

 The following clinics and facilities are located close to CMCC:

 - Nymark Medical Centre (4839 Leslie Street), 416-498-3600